Performance in a Wind Tunnel

 Chemmy and the Intergence crew were a joy to work with and the shoot was great fun.
 The location itself was fascinating and is mostly used to measure the smallest of details of air resistance for Olympic cyclists.
 Having full access to the giant structure and labs was great and thanks to our pre-production planning, we were able to utilise our gear choices to get some brilliant angles.

 We only had six goes of the skiiers in the wind tunnel and thus it was important to have an agile setup that would allow us to capture all of the angles necessary to tell the story.
 With this in mind we kept the tripod in the bag and filmed mostly handheld and on the gimbal.
-We partnered the flexibility of movement with some creative frame rates choices to produce a dynamic end product.
+We partnered the flexibility of movement with some creative frame rate choices to produce a dynamic end product.

-The client had a great time on set with us were really excited by the images we were capturing.
+The client had a great time on set with us and were really excited by the images we were capturing.
 By the time we had a scheduled break in the day, both the client and Chemmy were asking if we could load up some of the opening shots from the morning to share with their social media audiences.

 One of the key deliverables of the brief was to have versions purposed to sell Intergence's upcoming online webinar.
 With that in mind, we produced a series of adverts for Instagram stories that the company released in the build-up to the event using footage we captured for the main video.